demichelislab/prodeTool/README.md

 Depending on the user-defined analysis setting, PRODE computes NIE or NICE scores.
 In both cases, prodeTool runs PRODE in two main steps.
 First, a `prodeInput` object is computed leveraging the `getProdeInput()` function.
 Second, PRODE workflow is ran through the `runProde()` function.
 Here follows a more detailed example when running PRODE to compute NIE or NICE scores.

 ### Input data example
-Here follows a description of required input information from the `getProdeInput()` function documentation.
+Here's a description of required input information to run PRODE.
+For a more detailed description, you can check the `prodeInput()` function description.

-* `design` this is the design formula required for NICE score computation.
-In the case of NIE score computation, it is ignored (default is set to `NULL`). `design` has to be a `formula` object.
-Last variable in formula will be considered as the group variable for the linear model fit, being 1 for case group and 0 for control group.
+* `design` is the design formula required for NICE score computation.
+In the case of NIE score computation, it is ignored (default is set to `NULL`).

 * `score_matrix` matrix of input scores with genes on rows and samples on columns.
-No `NA` values are allowed.
-Gene names are required as `rownames`.
-Sample names are required as `colnames` and need to be identical to `col_data` column names.

-* `col_data` data.frame of column data, as described by `SummarizedExperiment`.
-Row names need to be identical to score-matrix column names and correspond to samples.
-   Every sample-level included in design formula (if provided) should be included in `col_data`.
+* `col_data` data.frame of column data, Every sample-level included in design formula (if provided) should be included in `col_data`.
-   The group variable, encoding the sample groups that need to be compared for NICE score computation, has to be a binary integer vector, encoding 1 for the case-group and 0 for the control-group.
+   The group variable, if present, has to be a binary integer vector, encoding 1 for the case-group and 0 for the control-group.

 * `edge_table` matrix of interactions between gene pairs.
 This matrix is composed by interactions on rows and two columns (one for each gene in the pair).
-Genes not present in `score_matrix` row names will be discarded when constructing `prodeInput` object.

 ```R
 library(prodeTool)